Layer Management

 Runtime Loading Process

-When a function bound to layers is triggered, the system follows the following loading process:
+When a function with bound layers is triggered, the system loads them according to the following process:

-- Function Code Loading: Function code is decompressed to the
+- Function Code Loading: The function code is decompressed to the

-- Files in the layer's root directory: accessible via
+- Files in the layer root directory: Accessed via

-/opt/filename - Files in subdirectories within the layer: accessible via
+/opt/filename - Files in layer subdirectories: Accessed via

-- Files in the layer's root directory: accessible via
+- Files in the layer root directory: Accessed via

 When a function is bound to multiple layers:

-- Layers are loaded sequentially in ascending order based on the sequence numbers set during binding.
+- Layers are loaded sequentially in ascending order based on the sequence number set during binding.

-- Later-loaded layers will overwrite same-named files in earlier-loaded layers
+- Subsequently loaded layers will overwrite files with identical names in previously loaded layers.

-- All layers are loaded before the function instance starts and are available for use during function initialization.
+- All layers are loaded before the function instance starts up and are available during function initialization.

 Use Cases and Best Practices